zannloo/tp/docs/DeveloperGuide.md

 Currently, our application does not check if the tasks is marked or unmarked before any operation.
 This resulted in users being able to mark/unmark tasks infinitely, this is not intuitive and may mislead some users.
 Hence, we plan to only allow users to unmark tasks that are marked and vice versa.
-Also, we plan to add a more descriptive error message so as to highlight to the user of the current state of the task.
+Also, we plan to add a more descriptive error message to highlight to the user of the current state of the task.

 ### More robust duplicate checking